Clark County Youth Shelter and Family Services Programs

 Emergency and long-term residential services are provided to youth that are referred by are Department of Child Services (due to unsafe home situations) and Probation Departments (due to status offenses).
 Referrals may also be from parents (due to family conflicts and problems) and by youth (who are runaways, homeless, or facing family conflicts and problems).
 Youth referred for residential care may be from any Indiana county.
 Youths in residential care must be between the ages of 10 and 19.
 Residential services include a place to stay, food, clothing, 24 hour supervision, medical and dental care, tutoring, counseling, and recreation.

 Additionally, CCYS coordinates medical and dental care, provides tutoring, recreational activities and educational opportunities.
 Clear cut rules govern conduct and life at CCYS, and residents are expected to help with food preparation and housekeeping.
 Behavior is monitored on a level system.

 Who can be admitted?

-Youth between the ages of 10 and 18 who are in need of temporary shelter can be admitted with approval of Executive Director.
+Youth between the ages of 10 and 19 who are in need of temporary shelter can be admitted with approval of the Residential Director/Therapist.
 Youth with current charges or a history of sexual perpetration, violent offenses, or adult offenses are not accepted.
 CCYS serves youth of any race, creed, or ethnic group.

 Who can make referrals?